Nizar-Esmat/Nizar-Esmat/README.md

-### Hi there 👋
+### Hi there 👋 i’m Nizar Esmat
-# Your Name's Portfolio

-Welcome to my GitHub portfolio!
-This repository showcases some of the projects I've worked on and provides information about my skills and experience.
+## I’m currently foucus
+- have more skills in problem solving with c++
+- to become a back-end devopment

 ## Skills